What is Pupil Premium?

 Pupil Premium includes children who have been eligible for free school meals at any point in the past 6 years (the Ever 6 measure) and children who have left the care system through adoption, residence orders or special guardianship orders.
 Additionally, the Service Premium grant is for pupils who have a parent serving in the armed services

-Pupil Premium is £955 per FSM Ever 6 secondary pupil and £2,345 for Children Looked After and Post CLA (adopted).
-The Service Premium is £310 per pupil.
+Pupil Premium is £1,050 per FSM Ever 6 secondary pupil and £2,570 for Looked after Children and Post LAC (adopted).
+The Service Premium is £340 per pupil.

 Why is there a Pupil Premium?

 Students who have been eligible for Free School Meals at any point in their school career have consistently lower educational attainment than those who have never been eligible.
-In 2009-10 GCSE statistics showed that around a third of students who have been on Free School Meals in the previous six years achieved five or more A*- C grades, compared to more than two-thirds of their fellow students.
+In 2009-10 GCSE statistics showed that around a third of students who have been on Free School Meals in the previous six years achieved five or more A*- C grades (now grades 9-4), compared to more than two-thirds of their fellow students.

 How is the impact of the spending of the Pupil Premium measured?